angarsky/diveintopython/learn/statements.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/statements

 In Python, statements are instructions or commands that you write to perform specific actions or tasks.
 They are the building blocks of a Python program.

 ## What is a statement in Python?